Soy Protein Powder –

 - Acid vs. Alkaline: The featured company’s difference: Soy products can have an acidic effect on the body, but the company’s processing has created the only protein source that is alkaline-producing in the body.

 - Raw Materials: The featured company’s difference: The company uses strict and rigid quality control guidelines to check every batch of raw material soybeans.
-They use only organically grown soybeans and do not use any genetically modified (GMO) crops.
+They use only non-GMO grown soybeans and do not use any genetically modified (GMO) crops.

 - What if I have an allergy to soy?
-It is likely that you have an allergy or sensitivity to the aspects of soy that have been removed through the featured company’s unique processing, or, to overly processed soy foodstuffs that have been previously discussed.
+It is likely that you have an allergy or sensitivity to the aspects of soy that have been removed through the featured company’s unique processing, or, to overly processed soy foods that have been previously discussed.
 You may find (as many others have) that you have no problem with the featured company’s soy protein powder supplement.
 If you have any concerns whatsoever, start very slowly by testing a tiny bit at first and increase very gradually over many days or weeks if it is well tolerated.
 Be careful.
 Don’t forget, the company has a 100% money-back guarantee.
 Note: avoid if you are anaphylactic with soy.

-Soy isoflavones (isoflavones are phytoestrogens, meaning natural plant nutrients that mimic the function of human estrogen) have been shown to:
+Soy isoflavones (isoflavones are phytoestrogens, meaning natural plant nutrients that mimic the function of human estrogen) have been beneficially shown to:

 - inhibit the change of normal cells into cancerous cells